-As Thomas J. Watson famously said, “Good Design is Good Business”, and he wasn’t wrong.
-An small business that puts time and consideration into implementing good design for their logo, branding and products will see it pay dividends further down the line.
+Thomas J. Watson famously said, “Good design, is good business”.
+He wasn’t wrong.
+Any business that puts time and consideration into implementing good design for their products, branding and marketing will most definitely see it pay dividends further down the line.

 In a study of 1,500 businesses by the Design Council, 250 said design had a direct, positive impact on their business’ performance and that each £100 spent on design increased turnover by £225.
-And all of a sudden those impressive graphics and carefully considered compositions don’t seem such a waste of money…
+And all of a sudden, those impressive graphics and carefully considered compositions don’t seem such a waste of money, do they?

 They matter.
-We’re all taught that from an early age, and it’s especially true when trying to launch a new business onto a competitive market.
-You need to make a splash, and you won’t do that with a bad logo and inconsistent, unprofessional branding.
-Like a sharp suit for a big interview, your small business needs an outfit that will impress and give off all the right signals from the very first moment it meets the market.
-A well-designed business outfit will ensure you make a good first impression and not be ignored.
+We’re all taught this from an early age, and it’s especially true when trying to launch a new business into a competitive market.
+You need to make an impact, and you won’t do that with a badly designed logo and inconsistent, unprofessional branding.
+Attention spans are decreasing and good, standout branding is vital to attract the eyes of the scrolling generation.

-If you’re launching into a particularly saturated market you’ll need extra strategic visual marketing communications to help you stand out from the crowd.
+If you’re launching into a particularly saturated market you’ll need unique visual marketing to help you stand out from the crowd.
 Your USPs and product offering is one thing, but how you visually package them up could mean the difference between sales or no sales, clients or no clients.
-Be a breath of fresh air in your industry by harnessing the power of design to really sell what makes you different.
+Be a breath of fresh air in your industry by harnessing the power of design to effectively communicate what makes you better than your competitors.

 The conversion generator

-Design isn’t just about making something look great (though that’s a strong start), it’s also about making things work properly.
 If your business website, for example, is well designed both in a visual and user experience regard, your business will generate far more conversions and revenue than one that skipped the design stage and rushed straight to market.
-Customers are far more likely to give you their money if your site works and looks good, it’s as simple as that.
+Customers are far more likely to give you their money if your site looks good, AND works.

 Buy cheap, buy twice